radiantearth/stac-spec/api-spec/examples.md

 }
 ```

-Request all the data in `mycollection` from between January 1st and April 1st, 2019:
+Request all the items in `mycollection` from between January 1st and April 1st, 2019:

 ```
 GET /stac/search?time=2019-01-01/2019-04-01&collections=mycollection